-Over the course of their studies at UWest, F-1 students build a relationship with their DSO.
+Over the course of their studies at UWest, F-1 students can rely upon their DSO as a source of accurate information and kind support.
 International students should make it a habit to check in with the International Student Advisor/Designated School Official at least once per semester.